NTU-FSM/ACMaimeng-cheat-sheet/README.md

 BigInteger	max(BigInteger val)
 Returns the maximum of this BigInteger and val.
 BigInteger	min(BigInteger val)
-Returns the minimum of this BigInteger and val.

 int	compareTo(BigInteger val)
 Compares this BigInteger with the specified BigInteger.